hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Viewing Cloud Code History.md

 # How to View Cloud Code History

 You can manage your Cloud Code revisions between Snapshots.
-This allows you to review and revert to previous versions of the Cloud Code that appears on Events and provides a visual comparison showing the differences in the Cloud Code.
+This allows you to review and revert to previous versions of your Cloud Code and provides a visual comparison showing the differences in the Cloud Code.

 ## Accessing Cloud Code History